 To use Smart Scenes for other plot diagrams where weather may not be such a key factor in the story, suggest that students use other Smart Scenes features, including time of day customization as well as the adding/deleting of furniture and other items in the scenes!

-In the example shown above (taken from our Weather, Seasons, Months, Activities lesson plan), the same scene is used in all three cells, but is customized using the ‘Edit Scene’ button!
+In the example on the right (taken from our Weather, Seasons, Months, Activities lesson plan), the same scene is used in all three cells, but is customized using the ‘Edit Scene’ button!

 Storytelling can help students work on a variety of skills - from writing skills and reading comprehension, to public speaking if they end up telling their story to their classmates.